viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 }
 ```

-38. Explain how to integrate Spring and Hibernate using ContextualSession
+##  Explain how to integrate Spring and Hibernate using ContextualSession
+- sessionFactory.getCurrentSession()

 39. What interfaces are available in Spring Data JPA?

 40. What is the difference between JPARepository and CrudRepository?

-41. What is the naming conventions for methods in Spring Data repositories?
+##  What is the naming conventions for methods in Spring Data repositories?
+- Lowercase on the 1 word connect to other word by underscore

 42. How are Spring repositories implemented by Spring at runtime?